 This study was funded by PTC Therapeutics International Ltd.

-Katharina Buesch and Sarah Acaster are shared last author.
+Katharina Buesch and Sarah Acaster contributed equally to this work.